-The SGS Guzheng Ensemble nurtures students to develop a deep appreciation for the traditional Chinese instrument.
-In our ensemble, students are encouraged to demonstrate values of perseverance and diligence as they work together as a team to train their coordination, focus and musical talent.
+The SGS Guzheng Ensemble nurtures in students a deep appreciation for the traditional Chinese instrument.
+In the Ensemble, students are encouraged to demonstrate values of perseverance and diligence as they work together as a team to train their coordination, focus and musicality.

 Below were some comments from the pupils:

-‘1 good thing about e-CCA is that we get to attend it in the comfort of our home and we get to revise the foundational like music theory.’
+‘One good thing about E-CCA is that we get to attend it in the comfort of our home and we get to revise the foundation like music theory.’
+(Rachel, 2DI)

-‘I think the lesson went very well.
+‘I think the online lesson went very well.
 I understood everything the instructor said.
-However, there was a lag at times online and I could not view properly when the instructor was demonstrating the clapping of the beats.’
+However, there was a lag at times and I could not properly view the instructor when she was demonstrating the clapping of the beats.’
+(Zi Xuan, 2IN)

-Subsequently, the pupils brought home their guzheng instrument, from the school for their practical online lessons.
-There were many challenges.
-Our pupils needed to find a suitable spot at home, for example to participate in the e-CCA while minimising disturbance to their family members and neighbours.
-In addition, they had to pick up technical skills from watching videos via YouTube technical.
-Some Secondary 1s even had to google for instructions to change the strings on their guzheng instruments at home, without the assistance from their seniors.
-Despite these challenges, our students certainly demonstrated our SGS’s value of perseverance as they participated in the weekly practice faithfully and through the process, learnt to adapt to the ‘new normal’ way of attending guzheng practice sessions.
-With the skills taught during e-CCA, all the students practised and recorded individual snippets of themselves playing the song, which was then pieced together to form the complete music video, entitled ‘Home’, presented to the school during the National Day celebrations.
-Indeed, this music video is a demonstration of their teamwork and diligence.
+Our students certainly demonstrated our school value of perseverance as they participated in the weekly practices faithfully and through the process, learnt to adapt to the ‘new normal’ way of attending guzheng practice sessions.
+With the skills taught during E-CCA, all the students practised and recorded individual snippets of themselves playing the song, which was then pieced together to form the complete music video, entitled ‘Home’, and presented to the school during the National Day celebrations in 2020.